-Apart from samples, gelatine was also lost in the filtration because of absorption by the filter media and by gelatine solution staying behind in the equipment.
+Apart from removal of samples, some gelatine was also lost during filtration because of absorption by the filter media and because gelatine solution was left in the equipment.
 Water from the equipment added to the volume of the filtrate.
-These differences are compensate for by using the final amount of gelatine obtained in the calculation below.
+These differences are compensate for by using the final amount of gelatine in the calculation below.